oussaki/RxDownloader/README.md

                 });
 ```

-# Hanling Downloading Progress Events and Publish to UI
+# Hanling Progress & Error Events and Publish to results to UI

     There is 5 Events you can use in this library: